-Pell grants are disbursed quarterly during the eighth week of the quarter.
 Tuition and fees may be charged to the grant.
 Book charges require a Pell waiver form, which may be obtained during the first five days of classes.
+Remaining Pell balances are disbursed to the student after an adequate time for student attendance to be verified.